New/Updated Content Web Pages

 Eaves, the area where water is shed off the roof slope, can be a problem if roofing materials and accessories are not properly installed.
-Many times however, the proper installation of roofing materials and accessories is thwarted because the substrate materials are not properly installed.
+Many times the proper installation of roofing materials and accessories is thwarted because the substrate materials are not properly installed.

 The fascia board is sometimes installed below the top of the roof trusses or rafters resulting in a gap.
 Other times it extends up past the surface of the roof decking creating a standing water situation (water ponding).